David Cross: ‘My daughter is spoilt and I resent her for being rich’

 David Cross on Blackface, Elon Musk and fatherhood: ‘My daughter is spoilt and I resent her for being rich’

-The ‘Arrested Development’ star speaks to Louis Chilton about life, politics and everything inbetween ahead of his new UK stand-up tour, ‘Worst Daddy in the World’
+The ‘Arrested Development’ star speaks to Louis Chilton about life, politics and everything in between, ahead of his new UK stand-up tour, ‘Worst Daddy in the World’

 This sounds obnoxious,” says David Cross, wincing, “but the show’s doing very well.
 It’s been very well received.”
 The comedian and actor known to many as Arrested Development’s preposterous Tobias Fünke has a look of wiry confidence as he speaks down the camera at me.
 The show he’s talking about, Worst Daddy in the World, is his latest stand-up tour, and the reason he’s coming to the UK.
 “I’ll get standing ovations and people are very happy with it – except for the people that walk out,” he adds, dryly.
 “They’re not happy.”

 Speaking from his home office, Cross is flanked by two posters: one for the 1990s American sketch show Mr Show with Bob and David, the other for the cult 2010s sitcom The Increasingly Poor Decisions of Todd Margaret.
 On camera, the 59-year-old is often cast as timid, put-upon characters – a consequence, perhaps, of his uniquely nasal speaking voice.
 Emanating from some of his characters, this tone takes on a clerkish quality (there’s a reason he was cast as the “white voice” in Boots Riley’s 2018 race satire Sorry to Bother You).
 But off camera, and onstage, Cross would never be mistaken for a buzzkill.
 This is, after all, the man who admitted to taking cocaine in the same room as the president, during the 2009 White House Correspondents’ dinner.
-Today, he’s boasting an unruly white-grey beard; a tattoo sleeve peeks out from beneath the arms of his shirt.
+Today, he’s boasting an unruly white-grey beard; a half-sleeve of tattoos peeks out from beneath the arms of his shirt.

 In his new stand-up show, Cross talks about “being a new dad, and being an old, new dad”.
 (The daughter he shares with his wife, the actor Amber Tamblyn, is six.)
 “I’m not suggesting this is a one-man show or anything close to that,” he remarks.
 “It’s still stand-up.
 There’s a bunch of dumb corny s***.”
 Those who have seen Cross before will know what to expect: anecdotes, topical material, and “dumb” jokes, in roughly equal measure.
 And all of it slouching irreverently against the walls of good taste (“there’s stuff about the catholic church… my favourite thing to talk about”).
 He’s a father now, sure – but he’s not letting that soften his edges.
 “My daughter is spoiled,” he says.
 “And I resent her for being rich.
 You know, I don’t like rich people, and she’s a f***ing rich kid, and… f*** her!”
 He smiles puckishly.